Minimal instances with no weakly stable matching for three-sided problem with cyclic incomplete preferences: The absence of examples of problem 3DSMI with no stable matching for

 Let us now restore the initial vertices belonging to the set $V\setminus\widehat V$ and for each of them arbitrarily construct at least one edge directed to some vertex in $\widehat V$ that corresponds to a proper gender.
 Since the incoming degree of restored vertices equals zero, they, as earlier, can enter in no family.
 Note that $\widehat E\subseteq E$ and, consequently, one can construct a rank function for the obtained graph $G'$ preserving the ranking order of the graph~$G$ on $\widehat E$.
 The obtained graph~$G'$ with the rank function defined in the indicated way is the desired one. \qquad $\square$

-Lemma~\ref{one} allows one, when studying problems~3DSMI of dimension~$n$, to restrict oneself to considering the corresponding graphs~$G$ with nonzero outgoing degrees of all vertices, which we do in what follows.
+Lemma~\ref{one} allows one, when studying problems~3DSMI of size~$n$, to restrict oneself to considering the corresponding graphs~$G$ with nonzero outgoing degrees of all vertices, which we do in what follows.

 Let the symbol $G''$ stands for a subgraph of the graph~$G$ consisting of its edges of rank~1.
 We call $G''$ the \textit{basic subgraph} of the graph~$G$.
-Since each vertex in the basic subgraph has exactly one outgoing edge, $G''$ represents a collection of cycles, whose lengths are multiples of~3, and trees of edges that lead to these cycles. \begin{theorem} Problem~3DSMI of dimension $n\leqslant 2$ always has a stable matching. \end{theorem} \textbf{Proof:} Note that with $n=1$ the assertion of the lemma is trivial.
+Since each vertex in the basic subgraph has exactly one outgoing edge, $G''$ represents a collection of cycles, whose lengths are multiples of~3, and trees of edges that lead to these cycles. \begin{theorem} Problem~3DSMI of size $n\leqslant 2$ always has a stable matching. \end{theorem} \textbf{Proof:} Note that with $n=1$ the assertion of the lemma is trivial.
 In what follows, we restrict ourselves to considering the case of $n=2$.
 Note also that in this case a nonstable matching can contain only one family.
+So let us assume the absence of two family matching for graph~$G$.

 The basic subgraph of the graph $G$ contains cycles either of length~3 or of length~6.
 Let us consider both cases sequentially.
 In the first case, the exist vertices $v_0,v_1,v_2$ such that $r( v_0,v_1)=r(v_1,v_2)=r(v_2,v_0)=1$.
-Therefore, if the family $(v_0,v_1,v_2)$ is a matching, then these vertices enter in no blocking triple.
-But then the consideration is reduced to the case of $n=1$, which, as was mentioned above, is trivial.
+Therefore, if the family $(v_0,v_1,v_2)$ is a stable matching.

 It remains to consider the case when the basic subgraph of the graph~$G$ is a cycle of length~6, i.e., $C=(v_0,v_1,\ldots,v_5)$.
 Without loss of generality, we assume that the graph~$G$, which represents a counterexample to Theorem~\ref{two}, along with the cycle~$C$ contains the edge $(v_2,v_0)$ of rank~2.
 Then the only possible blocking triple to the matching of one family $(v_0,v_1,v_2)$ is $(v_2,v_3,v_4)$.
 Consequently, the graph $G$ also contains the edge $(v_4,v_2)$.
 But then the only possible blocking triple for the matching consisting of one family $(v_2,v_3,v_4)$ is $(v_4,v_5,v_0)$.
 In turn, the graph~$G$ that consists of only a basic cycle $C$ and edges $(v_0,v_4)$, $(v_4,v_2)$, $(v_2,v_0)$ of rank~2 has a stable matching consisting of one family $(v_0,v_4,v_2)$.
 Therefore, the graph~$G$, along with the cycle~$C$, contains at least 4 edges.
-Consequently, the graph $G$ of dimension $n=2$ has a matching of two families, and it is stable by definition. \qquad $\square$
+Consequently, the graph $G$ of size $n=2$ has a matching of two families, and it is stable by definition. \qquad $\square$